 Emilia Kennedy, PhD in Geography, Interests: policy processes, carbon capture as a political technology.

 Alan Grove, MA in Geography (co-advisor with Matthew Evenden).
 Interests: Arctic sovereignty, security, shipping.

 Michelle Drenker, MA in Geography, Interests: Thesis: high-skills migrants, political identity, brain drain.

 Benjamin Thorpe, MA in Geography, Interests: political identity, political theory.

 Lawrence Santiago, PhD in Geography, Department of Geography (Co-advisor with David Ley).
 Interests: migration of Philippine nurses to Canada and other advanced industrialized countries.

 Supervisory or examining committees

-I serve on graduate advisory committees for students whose interests touch on political geography and international relations, policy processes at multiple scales, identity, security and state power, and contemporary Europe.
+I serve on graduate advisory committees for students whose interests touch on political geography and international relations, policy processes at multiple scales, identity, diplomacy, and state power.